Eye Emergency First Aid

-If there is something embedded in your eye: Do not rub your eye and do not attempt to remove the object on your own.
+If there is something embedded in your eye, do not rub your eye and do not attempt to remove the object on your own.
 Attempting to remove the object or rubbing your eye could cause further damage.
 Instead, contact Okotoks Eyecare or proceed to your nearest emergency room.

-If there is something trapped between your eye and your eyelid: Do not rub your eye as this may cause further damage.
+If there is something trapped between your eye and your eyelid, do not rub your eye, as this may cause further damage.
 You may be able to remove the object on your own by flushing your eye with cool, clear water.

 The cornea is the transparent layer that covers your iris and pupil.
 This delicate tissue is extremely sensitive, and even a small scratch or a light impact can cause significant damage and leave your eye vulnerable to infection.